raspberrypilearning/astro-pi-mission-zero/en/step_1.md

 ## Introduction

-You will use the Sense HAT emulator to create a program to participate in the Mission Zero challenge.
-Your completed program will be run in space on the International Space Station!
+Contribute to the daily routine of the International Space Station by showing the astronauts a message and the ambient air temperature on board.
+You will use the Sense HAT emulator so no extra hardware is needed, everything is done through a web browser.
+Your completed program will be run in space on the International Space Station (ISS).

+Teachers - this classroom activity can be completed in an afternoon.
+Organise your students into teams of between two and four people and let us guide them through writing a short Python program to show a personal message and the air temperature on the Astro Pi computer.

 ### What you will make

 Here is an example of the kind of program you could make.

 <iframe src="https://trinket.io/embed/python/069f6138f7?outputOnly=true&start=result" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>